nbarnabee/100-days-of-code-journal/log.md

 **Today's Progress:** Had taken a couple of days off, more or less - I did a fair amount of wireframing with Figma, but that's not really programming - and today got started with the Node.js crash course.

 **Thoughts:** Once again, I made the mistake of getting frustrated with Javascript Info and had to step away for a few days.
 This isn't the first time this has happened.

+### Day 27: May 20, 2022

+**Today's Progress:** Coded along with Brad Traversy's Node Crash course.
+The video itself was an hour and a half, but with stopping, reviewing, and looking other things up, it took me twice that to get through it.
+Then I added the principle bits of server related code to my snippets repo

+**Thoughts:** By the end of the course I felt pretty comfortable with what I was doing, though as usual I wouldn't be able to write anything from memory.
+I would like to get started with yesterday's VOD, but I don't think I have the mental energy for it right now.